Semantic Positive Pairs for Enhancing Visual Representation Learning of Instance Discrimination Methods: Related Work

-\textbf{Enhanced Contrastive Learning.} CID mechanisms focus on the importance of the negative examples and find different ways to sample negative examples regardless of their content, which may cause undesired behaviour between images with similar semantic content.
-Some studies have focused on improving the quality of the negative examples which in turn improves representation learning.
-Kalantidis et al.\cite{kalantidis2020hard} and Robinson et al.\cite{robinson2020contrastive} focused on the hard negative samples around the positive anchor, while \cite{wu2020conditional} introduce the percentile range for negative sampling.
-Another approach introduced by Chuang et al.\cite{chuang2020debiased} gives weights for positive and negative terms to reduce the effects of undesirable negatives.
-Other methods Dwibedi et al.\cite{dwibedi2021little} and Huynh et al. \cite{huynh2022boosting} use similarity metrics to define the images that have similar semantic content and treat them as positive pairs during model training.
-These approaches (FNC) \cite{huynh2022boosting} and (NNCLR) \cite{dwibedi2021little} provide a solution to determine variant instances of the same category and treat them as positive pairs.
-However, these approaches have drawbacks in computing the similarity between the images which may lead to obtaining incorrect semantic positive pairs, such as:
+\textbf{Enhanced Contrastive Learning:} Such mechanisms focus on the importance of the negative examples and find different ways to sample negative examples regardless of their content, which may cause undesired behaviour between images with similar semantic content.
+Some studies have focused on improving the quality of the negative examples which in turn improves representation learning. \citep{kalantidis2020hard} and \citep{robinson2020contrastive} focused on the hard negative samples around the positive anchor, whereas \citep{wu2020conditional} introduced the percentile range for negative sampling.
+Another approach introduced by Chuang et al.\citep{chuang2020debiased} gives weights for positive and negative terms to reduce the effects of undesirable negatives.
+Other methods such as \citep{dwibedi2021little}, \citep{huynh2022boosting}, and \citep{10296635} use similarity metrics to define the images that have similar semantic content and treat them as positive pairs during model training.
+Although these approaches provide a solution to determine variant instances for the same category and treat them as positive pairs, there are common drawbacks in these approaches that hinder them from mapping highly accurate semantic pairs, such as: \begin{enumerate} \item They use a non-pre-trained model to represent the images before measuring the similarity between them. \item They compute the similarity between transformed images, not the original images in the original dataset. \end{enumerate}

-\begin{enumerate} \item They use a model under training (not convergence) to represent the images before measuring the similarity between them. \item They compute the similarity between transformed images, not the raw images in the original dataset. \item These methods use a support set containing positive pairs for the anchor which adds computational overheads. \end{enumerate}
+Counting on non-pre-trained models with augmented images to find semantic positive pairs akin to \citep{dwibedi2021little,huynh2022boosting,10296635} may lead to inaccurate results.
+To demonstrate such issue, Figure \ref{fig:compare} shows an empirical example of the inaccurate similarity scores we obtained when we used a non-pre-trained model and random augmented images to determine the instances that belong to the same class in the dataset.
+The similarity scores show that the horse and deer are more similar to the anchor (i.e., car) than car 1 and car 2, and the train is more similar to the anchor than car 2, which is not correct either.